Expert Advice On Improving Your Home

 Frequently Asked Questions About Solar in Capitola, CA

 It depends on your home's location and what type of panels you're installing.
-With the winter months in California being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.
+With the winter months in California being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.

 Absolutely.
 The grid in Capitola already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Capitola, the average amount someone can save is $1,053 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-Of course.
-Solar panels exist independently from the power grid in Capitola and will continue to generate power even if the grid is having problems.
+Yes.
+Solar panels are independent of the Capitola grid and will continue to generate power even if the grid is having problems.
 Bear in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.

-The best type of residential solar panel depends on your specific needs and goals.
-In most cases, monocrystalline solar panels are the most efficient for homes in Capitola.
-However, if lowering cost is your top priority, then you could polycrystalline or thin-film solar panels.
-When selecting a solar company, make sure to ask about the types of solar panels an installer offers and the benefits and drawbacks of each.
+The answer depends on your specific needs and goals.
+For a typical home, monocrystalline solar panels are the most efficient for houses in Capitola.
+However, if lowering cost is your top priority, then you may want to consider thin-film or polycrystalline solar panels.
+When selecting a solar company, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.

 Other Capitola, CA Home Services